backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 	- `exe`: *process name* that match string you specify (RegEx)
 	- `pattern`: command lines used to start the processes (RegEx)
 - Metrics collected by `procstat` plugin **begins with `procstat` pref** (e.g., procstat_cpu_time, procstat_cpu_usage, etc)
+- You can retrieve custom metrics from your applications or services using the **StatsD** and **collectd** protocols.
+	- StatsD is supported on *both Linux servers* and servers running *Windows Server*.
+	- *collectd is supported only on Linux servers*.
 - You can set up the *CloudWatch agent to use multiple configuration files*.
 	- For example, you can use a *common configuration* file that collects a set of metrics and logs that you always want to collect from all servers in your infrastructure.
 	- You can then use *additional configuration files* that collect metrics from certain applications or in *certain situations*.